 - Not every piece is fully carbonized

-- Larger pieces still contain cellulose and lignin, two of the three main wood components
+- Larger pieces still contain cellulose and lignin, two of the three main wood components, which does increase flavor…but means varying flavor.

-- Unevenly-sized pieces can vary from a half to 4 inches
+- Unevenly-sized pieces can vary from a half to 4 inches, meaning unpredictable cooking times, inconsistent temperatures and varying results.

 - Cost more than briquettes